This article will show you where to get logbook loans in Kenya and how to apply for one.

-A logbook loan as the name suggests is a form of loan where the borrower gives their car as collateral.
+As the name suggests, a logbook loan is a form of loan where the borrower gives their car as collateral.

-In this case, the borrower will still have the car and use it as they continue paying the loan but cannot claim ownership.
+In this case, the borrower will still have the car and use it to continue paying the loan but cannot claim ownership.
 This is because the lender has the car’s logbook.

 The car belongs to the lender until the loan has been fully paid.

-In most cases, this form of loan can be classified as emergency loan especially if you are in dire need of emergency money and you have a car.
+In most cases, this form of loan can be classified as an emergency loan, especially if you need emergency money and have a car.

 How does a logbook loan work